AndrewRadev/ack.vim/README.md

     something is used as a search term.
   - Ability to manage options and ignore dirs a bit more easily with `AckOption` and `AckIgnore`.
+  - Ability to turn off quickfix window mappings by using `g:ackmappings`

 See the docs for more details.